Light sterile neutrinos effects in processes with electron and muon neutrinos: Some propositions and results of the (3+3) model

 Let us represent the matrix $R$ in the form of $R=\varkappa U_{\rm PMNS}$, where $\varkappa=1-\epsilon$, and $\epsilon$ is a small quantity.
-The matrix $T$ in the equation~(\ref{eq_Umix}) must also be a small matrix as compared with the known unitary $3\!\times\!3$ mixing matrix for active neutrinos $U_{\rm PMNS}\equiv U$ ($UU^+=I$).
-So, active neutrinos mix by means of the Pontecorvo--Maki--Nakagawa--Sakata matrix $U$, as it should be in the $\nu$SM, when choosing the appropriate normalization.
+The matrix $T$ in the equation~(\ref{eq_Umix}) must also be a small matrix as compared with the Pontecorvo--Maki--Nakagawa--Sakata $3\!\times\!3$ matrix for active neutrinos $U_{\rm PMNS}\equiv U$ ($UU^+=I$).
+So, active neutrinos mix by means of the $U$ matrix, as it should be in the $\nu$SM, when choosing the appropriate normalization.
 In the present state of the art, it is enough to restrict ourselves only to a minimal number of parameters of matrix $U_{\rm mix}$, that allows one to interpret available (still rather heterogeneous) experimental data.
 The transition to the full matrix with all parameters should be done later on, when additional data related to the SBL anomalies will be obtained.